 My name doesn't go on all films, but yes, there is a certain pride.
 It is humbling because you become a part of history.
 You know your name will always be there, attached to that film.

 What did you imagine doing for a living when you were a kid?

 As a working-class lad from the north of England, I was fascinated by snow and fog.
 I wanted to know where they came from and why they could change the landscape.
 Those interests dovetailed with my other great love, which is geography.
 When I was seven, there were three things that mattered to me: 1) weather and geography; 2) stamp collecting; 3) watching my beloved Manchester City football team.
 Forty plus years later all those three still apply.

 What was your training?

-I studied geography at school, for which I did a dissertation on snow that was very well received.
+I studied geography at university, for which I did a dissertation on snow that was very well received.
 The university asked me if I wanted to develop my dissertation into a PhD, which I did.
-At the time, a colleague told me he was setting up a weather company, so after I finished my graduate work, I started working for him.
+At the time, my future boss told me he was setting up a weather company, so after I finished my graduate work, I started working for him.
 I’ve been here for the last 24 years.
 In addition to film work, I do a lot of legal work, being an expert witness in court about weather conditions.